erikeidt/eesolar/About Envoy Tariffs with Home Assistant.md

 The tariff is sent, as json text, to a REST API endpoint, namely https://envoy.local/admin/lib/tariff.json using an HTTP PUT command.&nbsp;
 (This is a local endpoint &#8212; it does not use the cloud, however, it does require a jwt, which is obtained from the cloud though lasts for about a year.)

-The tariff is meant to be self sufficient, including scheduling features, summer vs. winter, weekday vs. weekend, etc..&nbsp; So, set and forget.
+The Envoy tariff mechanism is meant to be configurable, yet self sufficient, including scheduling features, summer vs. winter, weekday vs. weekend, etc..&nbsp; So, "set and forget".

-However, the behaviors some of us we really want require dynamic adjustments.&nbsp; Because of that my approach is let Home Assistant determine what tariff and when, i.e. taking over the scheduling functions.&nbsp; Thus, in my tariffs, I don't bother differentiating between summer vs. winter, or even weekend vs. seekday;
+However, the behaviors some of us we really want require dynamic adjustments.&nbsp; Because of that my approach is let Home Assistant determine what tariff and when, i.e. taking over the scheduling functions.&nbsp; Thus, in my generated tariffs, I don't bother differentiating between summer vs. winter, or even weekend vs. weekday;
 I don't bother setting complex pricings either, so I just use simple values like 0.25 and 0.5.

+Let's also note that changes to the battery Reserve limits are not accommodated within the Envoy's set and forget tariff mechanism.&nbsp;
+To accomplish some behaviors we need to dynamically adjust the Reserve limit.

+---

-I use Saving mode exclusively as, among all the possible behaviors that we can accomplish, Saving mode with dynamic tariffs can accomplish them all.
+I use Saving mode exclusively as, among all the possible behaviors that we can use by local Envoy configuration, Saving mode with dynamic tariffs can accomplish them all.

 Savings mode has two periods per day: on peak and off peak.